AlharbiAbdullah/Power-Bi_-Dashboard/README.md

 # Power-Bi_-Dashboard
-A 3 dashboard for students, staff, and the department of Minnesota state university.
+A 3 dashboards for students, staff, and the department of Minnesota state university.